antor44/livestream_video/README.md

 ```
 python3 playlist4whisper.py
 ```
 MPV player and terminals like gnome-terminal seem not to work in Windows.
-Before using VLC go to Tools->Preferences and Show setting: All.
-Then Interface->Main Interfaces-> Qt-> Uncheck: 'Resize interface to the native video size', and 'When to raise the interface'-> Never.

-For multi-instances with SMPlayer: Go to Preferences - Interface - Instances, and turn off the option to use only one instance.

 #
 # Usage: